-Most recent works in the church have included the replacement of carpets and the complete restoration of Victorian encaustic tiles in the nave, for which the PCC was extremely grateful to receive donations from the village Festival Committee and local villagers.
+More recently improvements to the church have included the installation of a WC and fitted kitchen servery unit, replacement of carpets and the complete restoration of Victorian encaustic tiles in the nave, for which the PCC was extremely grateful to receive donations from the village Festival Committee and local villagers.

 With thanks to Birdingbury Parish Council for the use of information detailed in the Parish Plan